chhantyal/5minutes/README.md

-# 5minutes - Security Essentials
+# 5Minutes - Server Security Essentials

 Secure your Linux server with single command.

-A while back, I wrote this [article][1] about what you should do on first five minutes after you get new server.
+A while back, I read this [article][1] about what you should do first when you get new server.
-Doing so manually is quite boring, and error prone.
-So, I tried to automate with [Ansible][2], and added few extra security feature like completely disabling root and password login.
+Doing so manually is quite boring though, and error prone.
+So, I tried to automate with [Ansible][2], and added few extra security features like completely disabling root and password login etc.

 ## Install